 This is exactly where good VPN services step up their game and figure out a way to break the limitations set by streaming services.
 These services use in-genuine methods and with a team of industry-leading experts, develop proprietary solutions.

-When we take a look at ExpressVPN, it does almost the same thing but doesn’t call it a new feature.
+When we take a look at ExpressVPN, it quickly unblocks streaming services.
 The folks behind ExpressVPN, like other major VPNs, constantly acquire and add new IP blocks to their servers.
 This is the simplest way of dodging the blocking algorithms of streaming sites.
 Streaming sites can’t block an IP they haven’t seen before.
 So, in this situation whenever a user uses an IP from this new block, he gets access to the service.

-Similarly, Surfshark has taken stringent measures to ensure they continually unblock streaming services.
-Like NordVPN, Surfshark also uses Smart DNS which they call it Trust DNS+.
+Surfshark has taken stringent measures to ensure they continually unblock streaming services.
+This inexpensive VPN uses Smart DNS which they call it Trust DNS+.
 This helps in both fast streaming and Whitelisting of an IP address.

 As I’ve said earlier, there is a constant tussle between geo-restricted sites like Hulu, Amazon Prime, and VPN providers.
 No perfect solution exists that unblocks all the streaming sites all the time.